junchen14/Multi-Modal-Transformer/README.md

 # Reading list in Transformer

-We are a team from KAUST [Vision-CAIR group](https://cemse.kaust.edu.sa/vision-cair) and focus on the Multi-modal representation learning.

 This repo is aimed to collect all the recent popular Transformer paper, codes and learning resources with respect to the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.